Skip to content

 Consensus is what allows blockchains to stay secure and agree on a single shared history without a central leader.
 This beginner-friendly guide explains how proof of work solves coordination problems, why forks happen, how mining and difficulty work, and what roles nodes, wallets, and the mempool play in keeping the network aligned.

-Consensus enables a decentralized network to agree on the order of events and the current state of records without a central leader.
-In blockchains, this allows the database to work worldwide, even if some users are untrustworthy, offline, or trying to cheat.
+Consensus allows a decentralised network to agree on the sequence of events and the state of records without a leader.
+For blockchains, this means the database can operate across the globe even if some users are malicious, offline, or attempting to game the system.

-First, we will explain consensus from the basics.
-Next, we will examine how Bitcoin’s proof-of-work (PoW) addresses the Byzantine Generals Problem.
-We will also cover mining, changes in difficulty, forks, mining pools, currencies, network roles such as nodes and wallets, and why newer blockchains are experimenting with other methods, such as proof of stake.
+This guide defines consensus from the ground up.
+Then it covers how Bitcoin's proof-of-work (PoW) consensus solves the Byzantine Generals Problem.
+The sections that follow discuss mining, difficulty adjustments, forks, mining pools, currencies, network participants (nodes and wallets), and why newer blockchains are trying different methods like proof of stake.

 The Byzantine Generals Problem

-The Byzantine Generals Problem is a computational thought experiment.
-Imagine a group of generals surrounding a city, each deciding together whether to attack or retreat.
+The Byzantine Generals Problem is a thought experiment in computer science.
+Generals are camped outside of a city and must collectively decide whether to attack or retreat.

 • Messages might be late or lost.